yunfeikevinwang/GentzkowLabTemplate/examples/latex/README.md

-This directory has example scripts that illustrate how to use the GentzkowLabTemplate with LaTex.
+This directory has example scripts that illustrate how to use the GentzkowLabTemplate with LaTeX.

 See the Examples section of the [template instructions](xxx) for the general procedure for using example scripts.